Current Size: 100%

 Students should consult the Department and the Graduate School of Arts and Sciences (GSAS) for other requirements not indicated in this document.
 Official information for degree requirements is given in the Graduate Bulletin and the publication "GSAS - Rules and Regulations for the Pursuit of Academic Degrees"

 A completed application should include the following:

-- The non-refundable application fee should be made payable to: Treasurer, Howard University (Certified check or money order only).
+- A non-refundable application fee made payable to: Treasurer, Howard University (Certified check or money order only).

 - Official transcripts (undergraduate and graduate) must be submitted directly from the Registrar's Office from ALL colleges and universities attended.